dcherry88/dcherry88.github.io/_posts/2020-02-09-Teams-Cert-Expirations.md

 ![condition1](/img/certexpteams/condition1.png)

-In our yes section, we will create an Apply to each, end layout will look like this.
+In our Yes section, we will create an Apply to each, and when we finish it will look like this.

 ![applyto](/img/certexpteams/applyto.png)

 First step within the Apply to each will be another condition.
-This condition will be to check how many days until the event is going to occur, from the day the Flow runs.
+This condition will be to check how many days until the event is going to occur, from the day when the run occurs.
 My conditions are to continue if the alert is 30 days out, 10 days out, and finally 5 days or less (meaning it will post daily to when the calendar appointment is 5 days away).
-Here is the code formula to determine how many days away the event is.
+Here is the formula code to determine how many days away the event is.

 ```
 div(sub(ticks(item()?['EndDate']),ticks(formatDateTime(utcNow(),'yyyy-MM-dd'))),864000000000)